Skip to main content

 If every country were to succeed in reducing global emissions to net zero, we could reduce the impacts of climate change well into the future.
 However, the scientific consensus is that climate changes will still occur in response to the greenhouse gas emissions that are already in the atmosphere.

-As a Council we have included actions to ensure our buildings, services and operations are adapted within our Sustainability and Climate Crisis Strategy
+As a Council we have assessed the impacts to our operations and services and each year we review the actions we can take to mitigate them.
+These actions are included to our Sustainability and Climate Crisis Strategy and associated action plans.

 What can you do?
 Toggle accordion